alandefreitas/futures/docs/launching.md

 ## Futures tasks

-The easiest way to create futures is by launching tasks.
+The easiest way to create futures is by launching tasks:

+{{ code_snippet("future_types/launching.cpp", "no_param") }}

+This is what happens under the hood:

 <div class="mermaid">
 graph LR